bioAI-Oslo/RegDNNs/README.md

 ### Projected Gradient Descent (PGD) Attack
 I have also implemented a white-box untargeted Projected Gradient Descent (PGD) attack, as used in Hoffman 2019 and outlined in Madry et al, 2017.
 PGD is an iterative version of FGSM that applies the same type of perturbation multiple times with small (alpha) step sizes.
 The input image is shifted along the gradient of the loss function with respect to the input data, but clipped to hold the perturbations within a certain limit (epsilon).
 This should produce images that look similar to humans, but still leading to a misclassification.
 According to Hoffman 2019, this is a stronger attack than the non-iterative FGSM.
 It is stronger because it can search for the optimal perturbation within the epsilon-range, instead of making a single-step one.
 In the visualization notebook I plot how the models do against the attack for different numbers of iterations with set alpha/epsilon values.
 It is relevant for the problem of generalization/robustness for the same reasons as FGSM.

+### Takeaways and Further Work

+The key takeaways from my investigations were:
+* Regularization does not effect model generalization (in terms of accuracy on test sets) that much, but for models implemented in the real world where small differences matter it is important.
+* When models are much larger than datasets (in the sense that they can overfit training data), regularization does not effect model robustness much.
+* When there is a balance between model and dataset size, regularization markedly increases model robustness, and contributes to models learning more robust representations.
+* Jacobian and SVB regularization, and regularization in general, has a positive effect on model learning in terms of building more robust representations.

+If I were to continue working on the project, I would:
+* Train larger models on larger datasets (for example ImageNet), including learning how to do this
+* Try to control for overfitting (partly by the point above, finding models/datasets where the model cannot overfit everything to solve the problem)
+* Investigate more the correlations between total variation measures and decision boundaries, and between decision boundaries and model performance
+* Implement standard deviation around the graphs in the plots of model performance against adverserial attacks
+* Look into more adverserial attacks, implement them, and test them on my models
+* Look into adverserial training (as in Hoffman 2019)